 View Tour Itinerary

 Depart the US for Jeddah arriving the second day.

 Arrive in Jeddah, meet, assist and transfer to your hotel for check in and overnight.

 Monday, Nov 05

-A morning visit to some of the old Ottoman houses, mostly constructed from coral and reinforced with wood so that beams crisscross the interior walls.
+Start your morning by visiting the old Ottoman houses, mostly constructed from coral and reinforced with wood so that beams crisscross the interior walls.
 The most beautiful & well known is Nasif House, which was built during the 1850s by the well-known Nasif Family, one of the most influential trading families in the history of Jeddah.
-In the 19th and early 20th centuries the house was one of the most important buildings in Jeddah.
+In the 19th and early 20th centuries, the house was one of the most important buildings in Jeddah.
 It was here that King Abdul Aziz spent his first night in Jeddah, as the guest of Mohammed Nasif, after he led his victorious army into the capital of the Western Province.
-Then visit Altaybat Int’l City for Sciences and Knowledge which is a very beautiful museum that houses endless collections of arts, ethnography and archaeology artifacts.
-After a lunch at a local restaurant, we will make stop at the corniche of Jeddah (sea-side promenade), a major attraction that acts as an open air museum displaying an array of modern sculptures and gathering social place for locals.
+Then visit Altaybat Int’l City for Sciences and Knowledge which is a very beautiful museum that houses endless collections of art, ethnography and archaeology artifacts.
+After a lunch at a local restaurant, we will make a stop at the corniche of Jeddah (seaside promenade), a major attraction that acts as an open-air museum displaying an array of modern sculptures and gathering social place for locals.
 Return to the hotel for dinner and overnight.
 (B,L,D)

 Tuesday, Nov 06

 Check out from the hotel and visit the colorful Fish Market.
 After, enjoy a walking tour along the corniche (Promenade) on the Red Sea to admire the different parks and the displays of sculptures before lunch.
 Followed by transfer to the airport for your flight to Abha.
 Upon arrival, check-in at the hotel and dinner.
 (B,L,D)